zelon88/ScanCore/README.md

 ## APPLICATION INFORMATION ...

 Copyright on 3/22/2024 by Justin Grimes, www.github.com/zelon88.
 ScanCore is a fast, single threaded, cross platform chunking command line virus scanner written in PHP that detects infections based on data match, MD5 hash, SHA1 hash, or SHA256 hash.

+Currently virus definitions are maintained at [The ScanCore_Definitions Github Repository](https://github.com/zelon88/ScanCore_Definitions).
+Virus definitions updates can be performed with the --updatedefinitions or -ud argument.

 This scanner was designed for high performance single threaded use.
 It can be used with the Windows or Linux command-line, or with custom applications such as thread handlers which create & destroy multiple script instances at different targets simultaniously.
 The whole idea of a fast single-threaded scanner is that you can run several dozen (or hundred) scans at the same time on multiple small targets rather than running one large scan.